Photographs and tales from Longford

 The resilience, generosity of spirit and positive outlook of people over 70 in Longford has been captured in ‘Longford Memories, Reflections in a Time of Pandemic’ by photographer and storyteller, Brian Farrell.

 Commissioned by Longford County Council through the Creative Ireland programme, the project was seen as a great opportunity to reach out to the county’s older citizens, particularly those living alone, and capture their memories as they emerged from ‘cocooning.’
 ‘Longford Memories, Reflections In A Time of Pandemic‘ contains 30 inspiring stories, many of which are from the farming community.
-The book is available to buy in Longford Tourist Office and also Longford Branch Library for €5.
+The book is available to purchase from Longford Branch Library for €5.

 'Longford Landscapes', a book of photographs of natural and urban landscapes from across the county was launched in Kenagh’s Corlea Trackway Interpretative Centre on 15th March 2022.